NTGR Butterfly Strategy

 Frequently asked questions

-The breakeven for the NTGR butterfly priced on this page is roughly $24.10 and $25.88 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the NTGR butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current NTGR market-implied 1-standard-deviation expected move is approximately 15.48%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The current NTGR market-implied 1-standard-deviation expected move is approximately 15.14%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.